khider/coral-visualization/README.md

 ## Motivation

 This repository contains a Jupyter Notebook for common visualizations of paleoclimate coral records.
-The notebook provides a streamlined approach to analyzing and interpreting coral geochemistry data (e.g., δ¹⁸O, Sr/Ca) to reconstruct past climate variability.
+The notebook provides a streamlined approach to analyzing and interpreting coral geochemistry data (e.g., δ¹⁸O, Sr/Ca) to reconstruct paleoclimate variability.

 ## Authors